OlivierMongeot/airquality/README.md

 1. Get a free API Key at [ openweathermap.org ](https://openweathermap.org/)

-2. Go to plugins directory of your Jeedom server, an give good permission to create files into:
+2. Go to 'plugins' directory of your Jeedom server, and create folder 'airquality' and give good permission to create files into:
     ```sh
     Here : /var/www/html/plugins
     ```